rnd195/my-marp-themes/README.md

 # Privacy notice

 Please, be aware that some of the themes (`border`, `gradient`, and `graph_paper`) import fonts from the Google Fonts service.
-Refer to their [Privacy FAQ](https://developers.google.com/fonts/faq/privacy) for more information.
+Please, refer to their [Privacy FAQ](https://developers.google.com/fonts/faq/privacy) for more information about using their service.

+Secondly, I provide links to the CSS files on jsDelivr.
+Please, refer to their [privacy policy](https://www.jsdelivr.com/terms/privacy-policy) for more information about using their service.